dooly123/Basis/PHILOSOPHY.md

 ## What is Basis?

-The simple answer is short.
-Basis is anything you want it to be, minus the hard foundational work that limits your creativity or agency.

-Want to make a game?
-Focus on the art and gameplay.

-Want to hold an event?
-Build the venue.

-Feel overwhelmed by the technical demands of VR but have an idea you want to make real?
-Use Basis to help you do that.
-Use it as a starting point to build what you want.

-### Technically...?
+Basis is an open source MIT licensed framework for building immersive VR games.
+It lowers the barrier of entry for game developers and is the *basis* upon which those games can build.

-Basis is a **set of libraries** designed to help you bootstrap your VR projects.
+To be specific, Basis is a **set of libraries** designed to help you bootstrap your VR projects.
 Basis is also a **reference implementation** that demonstrates how these components can work together.

 It is built on top of Unity and C#, and the reference implementation in particular makes use of the Universal Rendering Pipeline (URP) for rendering, and targets IL2CPP.

-## Who is Basis for?
+## Who is this for?

-The simple answer: creators who want to bypass a lot of the core work needed to bring up a VR game at all.

-In principle, there are three major building blocks necessary for a good VR experience (and a fourth, which will be introduced later)
+This is for game developers and creators.
+Most but not all people interested in basis fit into one of these categories:

+- You want to build a singleplayer VR game with high quality full-body tracking and avatars
+- You want to build a multiplayer social VR platform
+- You want to host events in VR and bypass limitations of other platforms
+- You want to contribute to FOSS (Free and Open Source Software)
+- You want to tinker, experiment, and create

+In short, Basis is whatever you want it to be, minus the hard foundational work that limits your creativity or agency.
+Use basis as a starting point to build what you want.

+A rising tide lifts all ships.
+By providing a foundation to support VR projects, creators can focus on their strengths while minimizing the impact of their weaknesses.

+## What are the project goals?

+Basis seeks to build best-in-class implementations for the following features:

 - **Presence**: The feeling, based on your passive senses, that you exist in a space.
 - **Spatialization**: The feeling that phenomena (especially your actions) exist in, and have an active effect on, objects in physical space.
 - **Embodiment**: The association between a representation of a body and the real body itself, created by continuous feedback between action and reaction within a physical body.
+- Social Features: *apis and frameworks* for multiplayer features, such as authentication to instances, instance moderation, asset retrieval, etc.

 Basis aims to offer these building blocks to creators.

-## The controversial part
+## Non-goals

-A rising tide lifts all ships.
-By providing a foundation to support VR projects, creators can focus on their strengths while minimizing the impact of their weaknesses.
-But not all features are created equal.
-There are some features which empower creators but which it is best to plan to avoid including as a part of the core project.
+There are some features which arguable are useful but which it is best to plan to avoid including as a part of the core project.
+This is intentionally done to limit project scope and avoid tying it to closely to any one approach or platform.

+In particular, the reference implementation does not plan to include the following:
+* Content Delivery Networks - instead of us building backend services for a CDN, you are responsible for hosting your own content on your own CDN.
+We will provide batteries included integrations for popular CDNs, but building a CDN ourselves or moderating content on it is out of scope.
+* Paid features - the reference implementation is not a profit vehicle and we have no plans to monetize it with paid features.
+All code in the reference implementation will be free and open source, and distributed for free.
+We *may* provide paid hosting services for non-technical users to spin up their own servers, but all of this will be FOSS MIT licensed software.
+* Non-realtime social features - we do not plan to build any services other than what is strictly necessary for authentication, moderating an instance, and

 ### Anti-plans